Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 • Headaches

-Long-term exposure to these fumes can be particularly harmful to children, the elderly, and those who struggle with asthma or other respiratory disorders.
+Long-term exposure to these fumes may be particularly harmful to children, the elderly, and those who struggle with asthma or other respiratory disorders.

-No matter how you look at it, exterior paint used indoors can be harmful to your health.
-For your safety and the safety of your family, it’s best to keep those nasty fumes outside.
+No matter how you look at it, exterior paint used indoors may be harmful to your health.
+For your and your family’s safety, it’s best to keep those nasty fumes outside.

 #3: Price